NeuralPsy/java-filmorate/README.md

-# java-filmorate
+# FilmRate
-Template repository for Filmorate project.
+Web-Service for movies and TV-shows access